dienerpatrick/PMCT_SUB/README.md

 The goal of this project is to implement an algorithm which, using machine learning tools, predicts the radiological alteration index (RAI) of a post mortem computed tomography (PMCT) image.

 The main data pipeline is implemented.
 The project is set up in a way that is supposed to make it as time efficient as possible to test different model approaches on different datasets, in order to find an optimal solution.
-A number of models and datasets are already defined, a next step would be to target the problems arising in current approaches to develop a model architecture, which can then be trained on available data.
-Subsequently the trained model can be integrated in a tool designed to be used by radiologists.
+A number of models and datasets are already defined, a next step would be to target the problems arising in current approaches to develop a model architecture which can then be trained on available data.
+For better results additional data should be collected/generated.

 ## System Requirements